 Mile 1.2: The Confluence Rapid (III+) at the confluence of the East Fork and West Fork of the Hood can be scouted by eddying out on the left just before the confluence.
 The next 5 miles are full of fun Class II and III rapids.

-Mile 2.7: Upper and Lower Pipeline (III+) are two distinct rapids where a pipe crosses the river.
+Mile 2.7: Upper and Lower Surf City (III+) are two distinct rapids where a pipe crosses the river.
 Lower Pipeline has a great play spot with eddy service.

-Mile 6.2: Island Rapid (IV) marks the beginning of the bigger rapids.
+Mile 6.2: Pipeline (IV) marks the beginning of the bigger rapids.
 A pipe crosses the river which signals this long, fun rapid.
 Most people take the channel to the right of the island.

 Mile 6.6: At Wallbanger (IV) all the current rushes into the slightly undercut wall on the left.
 Below here are several more fun rapids including Road Rapid (IV).